 This process is a very complicated one, which is influenced by many different factors.
 Green, yellow and NIR light play a different role for the plant, although they are less effective for photosynthesis.

-Green and yellow light because they have the quality that they go deep into the plant and ensure growth under what is called canopy – i.e. the light penetrates deep into the leaves and down along the plant's entire height, which is not possible with the blue-red light.
+Green and yellow light have the quality that they go deep into the plant and ensure growth under what is called canopy - This means that the light penetrates deep into the leaves and down the entire height of the plant, which is not possible with the blue-red light.

 The big problem was that in the early days of research in grow light assumed that plants only need red and blue light.
-That's why many of the first generations of LED grolys panels contained errors.
+Therefore, many of the first generations of LED grow light panels were flawed.

-The errors consisted primarily in the fact that all diodes were blue and red with a high amount of watts, which resulted in a lack of growth under the canopy - that is, under the "crown" of the plant.
+The errors mainly consisted of all diodes being blue and red with a high amount of wattage, resulting in a lack of growth during canopy - That is, under the "crown" of the plant.

-The plants therefore sometimes experienced discolouration and burning at the top as all the light energy was deposited in the top shoots instead of also reaching deeper into the plant - there was does not effective canopy.
+The plants therefore sometimes experienced bleaching and burning at the top, as all the light energy was deposited in the top shoots instead of also reaching deeper into the plant - there was no effective canopy.

-But with more modern LED grow light which are designed according to the PAR principles, like many of those you can buy on this site, these problems do not exist.
+But with more modern LED grow lights, which is designed after The PAR principlesLike many of the ones you can buy on this site, these problems are non-existent.

-Host plantelys.dk we offer LED grow and grow/PAR grow lights that are absolutely ideal for giving your indoor plants the best conditions to grow and thrive.
+Host plantelys.dk we offer LED grow and grow/PAR grow lights, that are ideal for giving your indoor plants the best conditions to grow and thrive.

 Find out more and buy here: LED grow light